AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 To allow it to learn by itself, it still needs to be provided with suitable learning algorithms, that are eventually programmed, but these are not tied to the current setting.
 If the plan is changed to move the robot to a third point, point C, these can be employed regardless of when this change happens.
 In this case, the robot will be left to learn again by itself how to move from A to C and the programme should not be changed.

 From this example, you can see that learning is more generic and will achieve real intelligence with time, while programming precise steps forces the programmer to solve a problem.
-When this programming happens, the devise will only implement the programmed solution, however when the agent is provided with the capability of learning it is equipped with more intelligence.
+When this programming happens, the device will only implement the programmed solution, however when the agent is provided with the capability of learning, it is equipped with more intelligence.
 This will make it more powerful and useful (at least for the time being, you will see more in-depth discussions of the issues of ethics of AI in a separate module).

 ##Systems and unit testing vs model testing